 MGM is a stockholder and the President of MGM Resorts Operations also serves on the Company's Board of Directors.
-MGM owned approximately 16.6 million and 16.6 million shares of the Company's outstanding Class A common stock as of March 31, 2024 and December 31, 2023, respectively.
+MGM owned approximately 16.6 million and 16.6 million shares of the Company's outstanding Class A common stock as of June 30, 2024 and December 31, 2023, respectively.

 In April 2011, the Company entered into a joint marketing agreement with MGM (as amended, the "Marketing Agreement") in exchange for assistance with marketing campaigns and the certain rights to utilize MGM's licensed marks and licensed copyrights for the development of certain of the Company's social casino games.
 The initial term of the Marketing Agreement was for one year from the go-live date of the first such game in July 2012, with automatic renewal provisions based on the games achieving specified performance criteria.
-As further described in Note 9-Intangible Assets and Internal-Use Software, Net, the Marketing Agreement was recorded as an indefinite-lived intangible asset.
+The Marketing Agreement was recorded as an indefinite-lived intangible asset.